-Megan G. Crane joined the Missouri office in the fall of 2018.
-With a background in capital defense and juvenile justice, Megan brings a unique combination of expertise to our Missouri office’s efforts on behalf of youth sentenced to die behind bars, as well as our campaign to reform the parole process for juveniles.
+Megan G. Crane joined the Missouri office in the fall of 2018, and launched the Missouri Wrongful Conviction Project, in partnership with the Midwest Innocence Project, in the fall of 2020.
+With a background in capital defense, wrongful conviction litigation, and juvenile justice, Megan brings a unique combination of expertise to our Missouri office’s efforts on behalf of youth sentenced to die behind bars, as well as our campaign to reform the parole process for juveniles, and our efforts to improve the state of indigent defense in Missouri.

 Before joining the MacArthur Justice Center, Megan was the Co-Director of the Center on Wrongful Convictions of Youth (CWCY) at Northwestern Pritzker School of Law, where she represented wrongfully convicted youth in post-conviction litigation in state and federal court.
 She was lead counsel for the team that exonerated Davontae Sanford, a high-profile case of a 14-year-old who falsely confessed to quadruple murder after multiple days of police interrogation without an attorney or a parent, and who served almost a decade in prison before the true confession of a professional hitman helped exonerate him.
 In addition to her individual representation, Megan regularly assisted in litigation across the country involving coercive interrogations and extreme sentencing of youth as amicus counsel and/or a consultant, including amicus briefs filed with the U.S. Supreme Court.